-One of the biggest reasons that brands fail in their Facebook advertising efforts is that they do not split test.
+One of the biggest reasons that brands fail in their Facebook advertising efforts is that they do not Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best..
 They create one ad or two ads or three ads… They don’t find success and they label it a failure.

 The key to success with Facebook advertising is no different than the key to success in almost anything: Fail.
 Fail a lot.
 Find what works by trying out things that don’t work.

 Sound crazy?
 It’s not.
 The truth is that most marketing efforts are great ideas that won’t work.
 If you put all of your eggs into that one basket — without testing and retesting — the odds are stacked against you.

 That’s why you must split test.
 You must try out dozens of variations, fail like crazy and find what doesn’t fail.
 When you realize something that doesn’t work, stop spending money on it.
 When you discover something that works, ride it into the ground.

 The following should act as your checklist of ways you need to split test your advertising.

 You have 90 characters to convince a Facebook user to Like your page or buy your product.
 That’s hard.
 You will fail a lot.

 In other words, you should split test the heck out of this.
 Create identical ads in every way, including targeting, but with one exception: Switch up the copy.
 Use a different A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
 Examples: "Learn More" or "Sign Up.".
 Substitute words.
 Try a different tone.
 Use an exclamation mark in one but not the other.